Paulito123/data_fetch/README.md

-# data_extractors_to_excel
+# data_extractors
-Some scripts that come in handy when in need of extracting quote data from exchanges or data providers into excel files.
+Lightweight framework for downloading stock data from alpha vantage.
+More data providers are still to be added.

-To be completed...
+More information later...